richafnu/Viva/Viva/glint/setup/magnet-rn-excellence.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 05/31/2024
+ms.date: 03/05/2025
 ---

 # Set up a Microsoft Viva Glint RN Excellence (Magnet®️) survey

-Using the Viva Glint platform, organizations can view invaluable data from their Registered Nurses (RNs) and meet the RN Satisfaction requirements for the Magnet® Recognition program.
-The RN Excellence survey can be launched as a standalone or added onto an existing company survey.
+Using the Viva Glint platform, organizations can collect data from their Registered Nurses (RNs) and meet the RN Satisfaction requirements for the Magnet® Recognition program.
+The RN Excellence survey can be launched as a standalone survey or added onto an existing company survey.

 ## Get access to real-time data